ourarash/crypto-aggregator/README.md

 # Issue and Pull Requests

-Issues and pull requests are welcome.
+Issues, contributions, and pull requests are welcome!